 The Old Ordnance Room and Powder Magazine museums are closed the month of January.
 The Powder Magazine will reopen February 3rd.

 Museum admission is free but a donation is suggested.
 All donations go to the Friends of Jefferson Barracks and are used in part to help preserve this historic site and its buildings.

 Admission fees to special events may apply.
 Guided tours by are appointment only.

 For accessibility accommodations, call 314-615-8800 or 800-735-2966 TTY

 Free admission. ($3 Suggested Donation)

-This August, the Old Ordinance Room will feature an exhibition of military collections that explores the vital question ‘why do we collect?’
-In early 2017, Jefferson Barracks Historic Site will open a new exhibition commemorating the contributions of American, Missouri, and
+CURRENT EXHIBIT: The Old Ordinance Room is now featuring an exhibition of military collections that explores the vital question ‘why do we collect?’

 Powder Magazine Museum

 Free admission.
 (Donations accepted)